 Notes:

-If eligibility for Medicaid is reestablished with a gap of over four calendar months, this must be treated as an interest list release.
+If eligibility for Medicaid is reestablished with a gap of over four months, this must be treated as an interest list release.
 The managed care organization (MCO) processes initial assessments.

-If eligibility for Medicaid is reestablished with a gap of four calendar months or less, the existing ISP and MN/LOC are still valid.
+If eligibility for Medicaid is reestablished with a gap of four months or less, the existing ISP and MN/LOC are still valid.
 If the ISP and MN/LOC have expired, the MCO is allowed to do a reassessment without penalty.

-3631.3 Members No Longer in the Service Delivery Area
+3631.3 Members No Longer in the Service Area

-Revision 17-5; Effective September 1, 2017
+Revision 18-2; Effective September 3, 2018